 NETWORK TECHNICAL STUDY REQUIREMENT DETAIL Embedded Generation Application (SCR) A completed embedded generation application via the Evoenergy DER portal is required for all generator connections as outlined in Appendix D .
 Generator Description A description of the proposed embedded generating unit(s) using the list below shall be provided by the proponent (where applicable): Proposed operating mode(s) for systems, for example, peak lopping control regime, demand response regime, any storage strategies Proposed interaction with the Evoenergy distribution network under abnormal network conditions for example, network support operation and or customer islanded mode operation Details of any voltage control or power factor control strategies proposed Details of any energy storage capability Proposed local proponent loads to be supplied from the embedded generating unit where applicable Known future staging / development of the embedded generating system and / or local proponent loads Generator Data For Non-IES systems, the proponent shall provide a comprehensive list of technical generator data.
-For IES systems, Evoenergy may request information to confirm that the inverter is CEC accredited and / or meets Evoenergy requirements Generation and Load Profiles denerator detailing the estimated load and deneration behaviour on weekdays and Single Line Diagram The proponent shall provide detailed electrical single line diagram(s) which shall meet the requirements as outlined in Appendix D - Protection Information The proponent shall provide a functional block / schematic diagram of the protection and control systems relevant to the embedded generating unit's connection to the Evoenergy distribution network which includes an in-depth technical philosophy of the protection and control systems including: All relevant relay current circuits Relay potential circuits Alarm and monitoring circuits Back-up systems Auxiliary power supply systems and Proposed parameters / settings of all protection and control system elements Site Plan The proponent shall provide a detailed site plan in accordance with Appendix D. Communications Information For systems requiring communications, the proponent shall provide the following: A drawing indicating all SCADA connections including provision for Evoenergy communications equipment A proposed index of I/O points Anticipated commissioning date
+For IES systems, Evoenergy may request information to confirm that the inverter is CEC accredited and / or meets Evoenergy requirements Generation and Load Profiles The proponent shall provide a generation and load profiles for the embedded generator, detailing the estimated load and generation behaviour on weekdays and weekends during summer and winter Single Line Diagram The proponent shall provide detailed electrical single line diagram(s) which shall meet the requirements as outlined in Appendix D $-$ Protection Information The proponent shall provide a functional block / schematic diagram of the protection and control systems relevant to the embedded generating unit's connection to the Evoenergy distribution network which includes an in-depth technical philosophy of the protection and control systems including: All relevant relay current circuits Relay potential circuits Alarm and monitoring circuits Back-up systems Auxiliary power supply systems and Proposed parameters / settings of all protection and control system elements Site Plan The proponent shall provide a detailed site plan in accordance with Appendix D. Communications Information For systems requiring communications, the proponent shall provide the following: A drawing indicating all SCADA connections including provision for Evoenergy communications equipment A proposed index of I/O points Anticipated commissioning date